jpacg/awesome-stars/README.md

 - [x64dbg](https://github.com/x64dbg/x64dbg) - An open-source x64/x32 debugger for windows.
 - [tinyxml2](https://github.com/leethomason/tinyxml2) - TinyXML2 is a simple, small, efficient, C++ XML parser that can be easily integrated into other programs.
 - [duilib](https://github.com/duilib/duilib) -
-- [jsoncpp](https://github.com/open-source-parsers/jsoncpp) - A C++ library for interacting with JSON.

 ## CMake